Conditional LSTM-GAN for Melody Generation from Lyrics: Related works

 Earliest work \cite{Satoru} for lyrics-conditioned melody generation is defined as generating a melody when given Japanese lyrics, patterns of music rhythms, and harmony sequences.
 Some constraints are determined to associate syllables with notes.
 Melody generation is realized by dynamic programming.
 In \cite{Kristine} the rhythmic patterns occurred in notes can be classified.
 Pitches that are most suitable for accompanying the lyrics are generated using n-gram models.
 Three stylistic categories such as nursery rhymes, folk songs, and rock songs are generated for given lyrics.
 A recently proposed ALYSIA songwriting system \cite{Margareta} is a lyrics-conditioned melody generation system based on exploiting a random forest model, which can predict the pitch and rhythm of notes to determine the accompaniments for lyrics.
 When given Chinese lyrics, melody and exact alignment are predicted in a lyrics-conditional melody composition framework \cite{Hangbo}, which is an end-to-end neural network model including RNN-based lyrics encoder, RNN-based context melody encoder, and a hierarchical RNN decoder.
 The authors create large-scale Chinese language lyrics-melody dataset to evaluate the proposed learning model.

-Our work focuses on lyrics-conditioned melody generation using LSTM-based conditional GAN, which is quite distinct from existing works.
-A skip-gram model is trained to transform raw textual lyrics into syllable embedding vector which is taken as input together with noise vector for training a generator model.
-A discriminator model is trained to distinguish generated MIDI note sequences from real ones.
+Our work focuses on lyrics-conditioned melody generation using LSTM-based conditional GAN, which is first proposed for tackling melody generation from lyrics.
+Distincting from the existing works, our generative model can ensure that the distribution of generated melody mimics that of real sample melodies.
+A skip-gram model is trained to transform raw textual lyrics into syllable embedding vector which is taken as input together with noise vector for training a deep generator model.
+A deep discriminator model is trained to distinguish generated MIDI note sequences from real ones.
 A large English language lyrics-melody dataset is built to validate the effectiveness of our proposed recurrent conditional GAN for lyrics-to-melody generation.
+Novel ideas are designed to evaluate melody generation, which is also very useful reference for measuring various generative models.